hallorant/bigmit/z80unit/README.md

 ;
 ; Memory block assertions check memory against an expected vector of bytes.
 ; pointer values are either a 16-bit register or any <exp> valid in ; "ld hl,<exp>".
-The 8/16 varients refer to the count of bytes to check.
+The 8/16 variants refer to the count of bytes to check.
 ;   assertMemString ptr,string  ; memory at 'ptr' contains 'string'
 ;   assertMemEquals8 p1,p2,cnt  ; 'p1' and 'p2' equal for 'cnt':8-bits bytes.
 ;   assertMemEquals16 p1,p2,cnt ; 'p1' and 'p2' equal for 'cnt':16-bits bytes.
 ;
 ; MACHINES AND DOS ENVIRONMENTS
 ;
-; z80unit allows testing in DOS enviroments.
+; z80unit allows testing in DOS environments.
 If you are developing a program ; that uses features of a DOS then we want the test to run in that DOS.
 To do ; this add a line at the top of your test, prior to the import of ; z80unit.asm, defining one and only one of the below values.